Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ### Nested templates

-Nested templates that link to templates within the same sample can be authoried using the same pattern described above for scripts.
+Nested templates that link to templates within the same sample can be authored using the same pattern described above for scripts.

 ```
   "resources": [